cjcoats/SMOKE-m3utilio/src/README.md

-Fortran-90 provides very simple and flexible array structure for "auto" local-variable arrays (which, BTW, provide "leak-proof re-use of memory.
-SMOKE almost throughout avoids this simplicity, using `ALLOCATE` and `DEALLOCATE` for what should be local-variable arrays.
-Note that  `DEALLOCATE` does not necessarily reverse the effects of the matching `ALLOCATE`:  it generally causes "holes" in the program's memory-map, and if repeated constitutes a memory leak.
+Fortran-90 provides very simple and flexible array structure for "auto" local-variable arrays (which, BTW, provide "leak-proof re-use of memory).
+SMOKE systematically avoids this simplicity, using `ALLOCATE` and `DEALLOCATE` for what should be "auto" local-variable arrays.
+Note that  `DEALLOCATE` does not necessarily reverse the effects of the matching `ALLOCATE`:  it generally causes "holes" in the program's memory-map, and if performed repeated constitutes a memory leak.
 In a number of places, `ALLOCATE / DEALLOCATE` arrays were turned into auto arrays.
 (Doing this to the maximum extent possible would have been an extremely tedious task ;-( ) [See `PERMUTI`, below.]

 Many constants were moved from `DATA` statements to `PARAMETER` statements.